 The New North-West (Deer Lodge City, Montana), 28 Oct.
 1871.

 This came from the saddle-girth meaning of the word, which itself had been borrowed from Spanish cincha in the 1860s.
 A saddle that had been tightly cinched was secure or had a firm grip.
-The noun came along a little later to refer to something that was a safe or sure thing, an idea which developed into the slang sense of something that was a certainty.
+The noun came along a little later to refer to something that was a safe or sure thing, an idea which developed into the slang sense of something that was a certainty, or at least supposed to be one.
 In this example, the assuredness was on the part of the gamblers running a crooked game:

 These “cinch” games are getting entirely too frequent, and all law-abiding citizens demand that the sharpers be severely punished.

 Weekly Nevada State Journal (Reno), 23 June, 1877.